Steps to Forming an LLC

 Step 1.
 Naming Requirements

-Your corporate name must end with the words Limited Liability Company or an abbreviation of these words (L.L.C. or LLC).
+Your company name must end with the words Limited Liability Company or an abbreviation of these words (L.L.C. or LLC).
 Check out our article on naming your LLC for all the requirements you must follow when naming an LLC.